sukritishuk/ML_ZoomCamp_Midterm_Project/README.md

 * Parameter of the models were tuned to improve their performance and select the most optimal parameters for each model.
 * **Cross-Validation** techniques like **K-Fold** was used which split the dataset into ‘k’ number of subsets, then used k-1 subsets to train the model and used the last subset as a validation set to test the model.
 Then the score of the model on each fold was averaged to evaluate the performance of the model.
 * To address the problem of Imbalanced classes in my dataset I oversampled the minority class using **Synthetic Minority Oversampling Technique (SMOTE)**.
 Data augmentation was done to oversample the minority class label (stroke=1 ie., those having a risk of stroke).
 Although, this technique was only used additionally on my dataset just to assess its impact.
 Different models were re-evaluated on this balanced dataset using AUC score to see any improvements or decline in their performance.
-* Finally after evaluating all the different models and their performances the best model was chosen as **XGBoost for Classification**.
-This model with its optimal parameter was used hereafter (exported from Python notebook into a Python script) in a Web service using **Flask** and in local deployment using **Docker**.
+* Then after evaluating all the different models and their performances the best model was chosen as **XGBoost for Classification**.
+This model with its optimal parameter was used hereafter (exported from Python notebook into a Python script) in a Web service using **Flask** and deployed locally using **Docker**.
+* Lastly, the Stroke Prediction service was also deployed in cloud using **AWS Elastic Beanstalk**.
+For this the Elastic Beanstalk command-line interface (CLI) was added as a development dependency only for the project.
+Then an environment for the stroke prediction service was created in AWS which successfully launches the environment and provides a public url to reach the application.
+This url is finally used to make stroke-related predictions about the new 'sample person' details provided as input.